Explore your mortgage options

-Prequalification letters and preapproval letters can help you move closer to closing on a home, but most home sellers prefer a preapproval letter.
+Prequalification letters and preapproval letters can help you move through the home buying process, but most home sellers prefer a preapproval letter.

 How Do You Get a Mortgage Preapproval Letter?

-To get a preapproval letter, you’ll need to submit paperwork that supports what you’ve told a lender about your income and debt obligations, including tax returns, pay stubs, W-2s, bank statements and more.
+To get a preapproval letter, you’ll need to go through the mortgage preapproval process.
+This includes submitting paperwork that supports what you’ve told a lender about your income and debt obligations, including tax returns, pay stubs, W-2s, bank statements and more.

 When should you get preapproved for a mortgage?

 Most preapproval letters are only valid for a limited time.
 If you wait too long before you make an offer on a home, you may need to restart the preapproval process from scratch.